Ephellon/SynQ/README.md

 - Returns: Undefined
 - Throws: Error(<message[ + helper-link]>)

-helper-link: the word, or phrase used by SynQ.help to display the help message,
-- - e.g. SynQ.prevent(null, [null], 'This is an example error', 'example') => "... see SynQ.help('example')".
+_helper-link: the word, or phrase used by SynQ.help to display the help message, e.g. SynQ.prevent(null, [null], 'This is an example error', 'example') => "... see SynQ.help('example')"._

 ## pull
 Returns data from a local storage array.